deepjyoti30/ytmdl/README.md

   -q, --quiet        Don't ask the user to select songs if more than one
                      search result.
 The first result in each case will be considered.
+  --choice CHOICE    The choice that the user wants to go for.
+Usefull to pass
-  --artist ARTIST    Name of the artist
+                     along with --quiet.
+Choices start at 1 --artist ARTIST    Name of the artist
   --album ALBUM      Name of the album.
   --version          show the program version number and exit